 Studies show that isabgul supplementation in a dose of about 20 grams a day can help with caloric control by promoting fullness between meals and it leads to significant reduction in bodyweight and body fat.

 If you are already eating healthy and exercising, you can also consider Ayurvedic medicines that contain ingredients like guggulu and gokhru, as well as others like amla.
 If you’re doing all of these things and still have a problem losing excess weight, it could be due to some underlying health condition or dosha imbalance that requires an accurate diagnosis.

-“ Acidity, immunity booster, hair growth, skin care, headache & migraine, allergy, cold, arthritis, asthma, body pain, cough, dry cough, joint pain, kidney stone, weight gain, Piles & Fissures, sleep disorders, diabetes, dental care, breathing problems, irritable bowel syndrome (IBS), liver ailments, indigestion & stomach ailments, sexual wellness & more ”.
+“ Acidity, immunity booster, hair growth, skin care, headache & migraine, allergy, cold, period wellness, Sugar free Chyawanprash , body pain, female wellness, dry cough, joint pain, kidney stone, weight gain, Piles & Fissures, sleep disorders, sugar control, chyawanprash for daily health, breathing problems, irritable bowel syndrome (IBS), liver ailments, indigestion & stomach ailments, sexual wellness & more ”.

 Get assured discount on a few of our selected Ayurvedic products and medicines.
 Call us on – +91 2248931761 or submit an enquiry today at email@example.com

 - Ohia, Sunny E et al. “Safety and mechanism of appetite suppression by a novel hydroxycitric acid extract (HCA-SX).”
 Molecular and cellular biochemistry vol. 238,1-2 (2002): 89-103. doi:10.1023/a:1019911205672